Back to species list

 Distribution & Habitat

-Breeds across Europe and western Asia from Ireland and northern Portugal east to the Ob River basin near Novosibirsk, and from northern Norway south to central Spain, central Italy, northern Greece and the Caucasus Mountains.
-Arrives on breeding grounds late April to mid-May and departs mid-August to mid-September.
-Winters primarily in tropical sub-Saharan Africa from Senegal to Kenya and south to Zambia, arriving late September to November and leaving February to March.
-Small numbers winter in northwestern Africa in Morocco, northern Algeria and Tunisia.
-Vagrants have reached Iceland, the Canary Islands, Cape Verde and northern South Africa.
-Stopover sites are important for migration across the Sahara and Mediterranean barriers.
+Breeds in Europe and western Asia from Ireland and northern Portugal east to the Ob River basin, and from northern Norway south to central Spain, Italy, northern Greece, and the Caucasus.
+Winters primarily in sub-Saharan Africa from Senegal to Kenya and Zambia.
+Small numbers winter in northwestern Africa.
+Vagrants recorded in Iceland, Canary Islands, Cape Verde, northern South Africa, and India.

 Behavior & Ecology